About the Study

 - Blood and urine tests

-Not all of these activities will occur at every visit.
+Not all these activities will occur on every visit.

-If you qualify and choose to participate, you may have access to a new oral investigational treatment option that may help improve your symptoms.
+If you qualify and choose to participate, you may have access to a new investigational drug that may help improve your symptoms.

 Who Can Participate?

-You may be eligible to participate in the Thyroid Eye Disease research study if you:
+You may be eligible to participate in the Knee Osteoarthritis research study if you:

-* As a study participant, all study-related care will be provided at no cost to you, including the study drug.
+As a study participant, all study-related care will be provided to you at no cost, including the study drug.

-Participants will be paid up to $1,300 for study participation, plus travel reimbursement.
+Participants will be paid up to $775 for study participation.